DaoCloud/DaoCloud-docs/docs/en/docs/middleware/redis/intro/index.md

 - Elastic expansion

-    Provides online expansion and contraction services for instance memory specifications, helping you achieve cost control based on actual business volume and achieve the goal of on-demand usage.
+    Provides online autoscaling services for instance memory specifications, helping you achieve cost control based on actual business volume and achieve the goal of on-demand usage.

 - Convenient management